Mozaffari-Jovin/Pose-Landmarks-Detection/README.md

 # Pose-Landmarks-Detection
-Detecting landmarks of human bodies in a real-time even with MediaPipe
+Detecting landmarks of human bodies in a real-time event with MediaPipe